MarkyTurtle/Batman---Amiga/README.md

     - [Code Project](./gamesource/mapgr/) - Level GFX & Data - Level1 - Done
     - [Code Project](./gamesource/mapgr2/) - Level GFX & Data - Level5 - Done
  - Disassemble the Batmobile/Batwing Levels.
+    - [Code Project](./gamesource/music) - Music & SFX for Level 2 & 4
+    - [Code Project](./gamesource/data) - Shared common data file for Levels 2 & 4
+    - [Code Project](./gamesource/data2) - Level 2 specific data file.
+    - [Code Project](./gamesource/data4) - Level 4 specific data file.
+    - [Code Project](./gamesource/code) - Shared code executable for Levels 2 & 4
  - Disassemble the BatCave Level.

 ## Progress to Date

+**2025-02-04 - Levels 2 & 4** - Added dumped data file projects that build to identical binary files for the BatMobile and BatWing stages.
+Also started on the development of some dumping, comparison and data conversion command line tool (not in github yet) which will help with future disassembly projects.

 **2025-01-31 - Level 5** is now building from sourcecode, it hasn't been fully annotated (like code1.s) there are small differences in the code when compared with Level 1 (code1.s).
 I have played the level to the end successfully.
 Also, I'm using the music & SFX from level 1 as I haven't disassembled the music for Level 5 yet.
 I seems to work fine.